00andobe/API-randomUser/README.md

-# API-weather
+# API-user
-This is a weather api test
+This is a random user api test